Collaborne/remirror-yjs-webrtc-demo/README.md

 We decided to use custom hooks to supply the provider, so we can utilise other hooks like `useContext` to obtain user details for the providers awareness config.

-### Annotations
+### 2. How and _when_ to persist document data?

+Earlier we outlined 3 potential approaches

+#### a.
+Save the entire document, when the last user closes it

+This first approach removes the chance of multiple saves occurring simultaneously, however it is risky as the last user could lose internet connection, and all the work done my multiple users could be lost.

+#### b.
+Save the entire document, when _any_ user closes it

+This is a slight improvement on the first, mitigating the last user being the single point of failure.
+However it may lead to a significant amount of users saving the document at the same time.
+Imagine users collaborating in a meeting room together, the meeting ends and they all close at the same time.

+#### c.
+Save changes regularly, irrespective of whether collaboration is still taking place.

+This approach is more akin to autosave, this obviously would lead to an increase in backend traffic, as we're saving much more often.

+A standard approach to autosave is to trigger a submission of data after a few seconds of inactivity (debounced save).

+This debounced save still needs careful consideration, _x_ seconds after the last change, is the same for all users.
+To combat this, our approach is assign a randomised debounce timeout (anywhere between 3 to 10 seconds) to each user.
+The user with the lowest timeout will save the document first, upon which they update a meta property on the Y.Doc.
+This is used to notify the other users **not** to save.

+If the user with lowest timeout value disconnects, (or fails to save) the user with the _next_ lowest value will save the document instead.

+### 3. How do we allow multiple documents to be opened in parallel?

+This turned out to be fairly simple, Yjs has the concept of "Rooms", which fences off the document modifications made within it.

+By using a document ID to create a room name, we can have a unique but consistent room name to allow multiple users to edit multiple documents simultaneously.

+### 4. How do we share [annotation](https://github.com/remirror/remirror/tree/beta/packages/remirror__extension-annotation) data, that is additional data structure and not part of the document.

-The setup above works perfectly for nodes and marks, as these are present in a serialised ProseMirror document (the `y-prosemirror` implementation uses a `Y.XMLFragment` as it's shared data type). _Decorations_ however are **not** part of the serialised document, and so are not shared.
+The out-of-the-box setup with Remirror's Yjs extension works brilliantly for synchronising document text (consisting of nodes and marks).

+These are present in a serialised ProseMirror document (XML or JSON for instance) - the `y-prosemirror` implementation uses a `Y.XMLFragment` as it's shared data type.

-Remirror's Annotation extension uses inline decorations to highlight regions of text, so to enable collaboration on these data structure we needed to build our own solution.
+_Decorations_ however are **not** part of a serialised ProseMirror document, and so these are _not_ shared.
+Remirror's Annotation extension uses inline **decorations** to highlight regions of text, so to enable collaboration on these data structures we needed to build our own solution.

 The Annotation extension provides commands and helpers to modify and obtain annotations data respectively.
-It uses a plugin that listens to transcactions and takes the appropriate action to update the internal array.
+It uses a plugin that listens to transactions and takes the appropriate action to update the internal array.

 One solution would be to replace this array with a Y.Array instead.
 However being open source, we need to think beyond our own use cases.
 Just because you're using the annotation extension, doesn't mean you're also using Yjs, (plus Y.Array has a different API - more on that later).
 So adding a Yjs dependency to the annotations extension in a no-go.